Rajpratik71/volatility-wiki/Volatility-Usage.md

 ## Setting the DTB

 The DTB (Directory Table Base) is what Volatility uses to translate virtual addresses to physical addresses.
 By default, a kernel DTB is used (from the Idle/System process).
-If you want to use a different process's DTB when accessing data, supply the address to --dtb=ADDRESS.
+If you want to use a different process's DTB when accessing data, supply the address to `--dtb=ADDRESS`.

 ## Setting the KDBG Address

 **This is a Windows-only option**

-Volatility scans for the KDDEBUGGER_DATA64 structure using hard-coded signatures "KDBG" and a series of sanity checks.
+Volatility scans for the `_KDDEBUGGER_DATA64` structure using hard-coded signatures "KDBG" and a series of sanity checks.
 These signatures are not critical for the operating system to function properly, thus malware can overwrite them in attempt to throw off tools that **do** rely on the signature.
-Additionally, in some cases there may be more than one KDDEBUGGER_DATA64 (for example if you apply a major OS update and don't reboot), which can cause confusion and lead to incorrect process and module listings, among other problems.
-If you know the address add KDDEBUGGER_DATA64, you can specify it with --kdbg=ADDRESS and this override the automated scans.
+Additionally, in some cases there may be more than one `_KDDEBUGGER_DATA64` (for example if you apply a major OS update and don't reboot), which can cause confusion and lead to incorrect process and module listings, among other problems.
+If you know the address add `_KDDEBUGGER_DATA64`, you can specify it with `--kdbg=ADDRESS` and this override the automated scans.
 For more information, see the [kdbgscan](Command Reference#kdbgscan) plugin.

 ## Setting the KPCR Address

 **This is a Windows-only option**

 There is one KPCR (Kernel Processor Control Region) for each CPU on a system.
 Some Volatility plugins display per-processor information.
-Thus if you want to display data for a specific CPU, for example CPU 3 instead of CPU 1, you can pass the address of that CPU's KPCR with --kpcr=ADDRESS.
+Thus if you want to display data for a specific CPU, for example CPU 3 instead of CPU 1, you can pass the address of that CPU's KPCR with `--kpcr=ADDRESS`.
 To locate the KPCRs for all CPUs, see the [kpcrscan](Command Reference#kpcrscan) plugin.
 Also note that starting in Volatility 2.2, many of the plugins such as [idt](Command Reference#idt) and [gdt](Command Reference#gdt) automatically iterate through the list of KPCRs.

 ## Enabling Write Support

 Write support in Volatility should be used with caution.
-Therefore, to actually enable it, you must not only type --write on command-line but you must type a "password" in response to a question that you'll be prompted with.
+Therefore, to actually enable it, you must not only type `--write` on command-line but you must type a "password" in response to a question that you'll be prompted with.
 In most cases you will not want to use write support since it can lead to corruption or modification of data in your memory dump.
 However, special cases exist that make this feature really interesting.
 For example, you could cleanse a live system of certain malware by writing to RAM over firewire, or you could break into a locked workstation by patching bytes in the winlogon DLLs.

 ## Specifying Additional Plugin Directories

 Volatility's plugin architecture can load plugin files from multiple directories at once.
-In the Volatility source code, most plugins are located in volatility/plugins.
-However, there is another directory (volatility/contrib) which is reserved for contributions from third party developers, or weakly supported plugins that simply aren't enabled by default.
-To access these plugins you just type --plugins=contrib/plugins on command-line.
+In the Volatility source code, most plugins are located in `volatility/plugins`.
+However, there is another directory (`volatility/contrib`) which is reserved for contributions from third party developers, or weakly supported plugins that simply aren't enabled by default.
+To access these plugins you just type `--plugins=contrib/plugins` on command-line.
 It also enables you to create a separate directory of your own plugins that you can manage without having to add/remove/modify files in the core volatility directories.

-**Note:** the parameter to --plugins can also be a zip file containing the plugins such as --plugins=myplugins.zip. *Due to the way plugins are loaded, the external plugins directory or zip file must be specified before any plugin-specific arguments (including the name of the plugin).*  Example:
+**Note:** the parameter to `--plugins` can also be a zip file containing the plugins such as `--plugins=myplugins.zip`. *Due to the way plugins are loaded, the external plugins directory or zip file must be specified before any plugin-specific arguments (including the name of the plugin).*  Example:

-    $ python vol.py --plugins=contrib/plugins -f XPSP3x86.vmem timeliner
+    $ python vol.py --plugins=contrib/plugins -f XPSP3x86.vmem example

 ## Choosing an Output Format

 By default, plugins use text renderers to standard output.
-If you want to redirect to a file, you can of course use the console's redirection (i.e. > out.txt) or you could use --output-file=out.txt.
-The reason you can also choose --output=FORMAT is for allowing plugins to also render output as HTML, JSON, SQL, or whatever you choose.
-However, there are no plugins with those alternate output formats pre-configured for use, so you'll need to add a function named render_html, render_json, render_sql, respectively to each plugin before using --output=HTML.
+If you want to redirect to a file, you can of course use the console's redirection (i.e. > out.txt) or you could use `--output-file=out.txt`.
+The reason you can also choose `--output=FORMAT` is for allowing plugins to also render output as HTML, JSON, SQL, or whatever you choose.
+However, there are no plugins with those alternate output formats pre-configured for use, so you'll need to add a function named `render_html`, `render_json`, `render_sql`, respectively to each plugin before using `--output=HTML`.

 # Plugin Specific Options

 Many plugins accept arguments of their own, which are independent of the global options.
-To see the list of available options, type both the plugin name and -h/--help on command-line.
+To see the list of available options, type both the plugin name and `-h/--help` on command-line.

     $ python vol.py dlllist -h